jeka-dev/jeka/README.md

 [![Gitter](https://badges.gitter.im/jeka-tool/community.svg)](https://gitter.im/jeka-tool/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)
 [![Twitter Follow](https://img.shields.io/twitter/follow/JekaBuildTool.svg?style=social)](https://twitter.com/JekaBuildTool)

-# What is Jeka ?
+# What is JeKa ?

 <img src="./docs/images/knight-color-logo.svg" align="left" width="180"/>

-<strong>Jeka</strong> is a complete **Java build system** ala _Ant_, _Maven_ or _Gradle_ using Java as its main language instead of using XML or Groovy/Kotlin DSLs.
+<strong>JeKa</strong> is a complete **Java build system** ala _Ant_, _Maven_ or _Gradle_ using Java as its main language instead of using XML or Groovy/Kotlin DSLs.

 Build/task definitions are expressed with plain *Java* classes to leverage IDE power and Java ecosystem seamlessly.

 Build scripts can be coded, modeled, run, debugged and reused as regular code.

-Jeka offers an execution engine, a build API and a powerful plugin architecture to make your automation tasks a breeze.
+JeKa offers an execution engine, a build API and a powerful plugin architecture to make your automation tasks a breeze.

 <br/>